 APIs have evolved into a critical component of the technology ecosystem, playing a central role in enabling communication between diverse systems.
-As technology advances, our dependence on APIs intensifies, making them an integral part of how applications and services interact.
+As technology advances, our dependence on API testing intensifies, making them an integral part of how applications and services interact.

 Need for API Testing